vlocityinc/newport-design-system/packages/@flow-builder/ui/jest-mock-data/mock_flows/readme.txt

         public String name{get;set;}
     }

-1) create a new flow and save it (you can move the start element to have the save button enabled)
+1) create a new flow named "flowWithAllElements" and save it (you can move the start element to have the save button enabled)
 2) add a breakpoint in TranslatorLib.translateFlowToUIModel
 3) refresh the page (F5)
 4) in the console :